noamLeiv13/DataDevInterviewKit/README.md

 Coding interviews typically involve solving coding problems on a shared code editor or a whiteboard.
 The interviewer will ask you to solve a problem and explain your thought process as you go.

 **How to Prepare:**
-- Make sure you are fluent in at least one programming language - make sure you can implement in the language your design implementation fast without using google.
+- Make sure you are fluent in at least one programming language - make sure you can implement in the language your design implementation fast without using google, will be important in interviews with time limitations.
-- Practise solving coding problems on platforms like [LeetCode](https://leetcode.com), focusing on arrays, strings, sorting, and hashmaps and explain your thought process.
+- Practise solving coding problems on platforms like [LeetCode](https://leetcode.com), as most interviews will focus on arrays, strings, sorting, and hashmaps.
+Additionally, make sure to explain your thought process while solving problems, as this helps the interviewer understand your direction and can guide you in some cases.
 - Practice choosing design for system requirements - choosing appropriate classes, abstractions, and functions to solve the problem, and explain the reasoning behind your decisions.
 (See more examples of system design questions below.)